MetaTexis: History

 The first version of MetaTexis for Word was released in July 2002.
 From the start, MetaTexis for Word used the COM-add-in technology for MS Word.
 Since then, the software has continually been extended and improved.
 Version 3 of MetaTexis for Word was released in September 2010.

 In 2006 the first version of the MetaTexis Server was released.

 Products

 MetaTexis for Word

 MetaTexis for Word is a so-called COM-add-in that runs in Microsoft Word on Windows.
-The functions are available via a menu, a toolbar, and/or via a ribbon inside Microsoft Word.
+The functions are available via a menu, a toolbar, and/or a ribbon inside Microsoft Word.
 A document translated in MetaTexis for Word is converted into a bilingual document (containing both the source text and the translation).
 The text is segmented, and the segments are presented to the translator one after another.
-When the translation is finished, the final, translated document is created by a clean-up process.
+When the translation is finished, the final, translated document is created through a clean-up process.
 The workflow is similar to older Trados versions or Wordfast Classic.